fiomfd/Julia-Colab/README.md

 ## Julia and Python on Google Colab
-This repository provides basic infomation for a hands-on workshop entitled "Julia and Python on Google Colab" given by [Hiroyuki Chihara](https://fiomfd.github.io/).
+This repository provides basic infomation of a hands-on workshop entitled "Julia and Python on Google Colab" given by [Hiroyuki Chihara](https://fiomfd.github.io/).
 Here are a [handout]() and interactive notebooks:

 - Julia &amp; Jupyter Notebook: hands-on_julia.ipynb